Solar desalination: Direct

+In the direct (distillation) method, a solar collector is coupled with a distilling mechanism.
+Solar stills of this type are described in survival guides, provided in marine survival kits, and employed in many small desalination and distillation plants.

+Water production is proportional to the area of the solar surface and solar incidence angle and has an average estimated value of 3–4 L/m2/day.
+Because of this proportionality and the relatively high cost of property and material for construction, distillation tends to favor plants with production capacities less than 200 m3/day.

 Single-effect

 This uses the same process as rainfall.
 A transparent cover encloses a pan where saline water is placed.
 The latter traps solar energy, evaporating the seawater.
 The vapor condenses on the inner face of a sloping transparent cover, leaving behind salts, inorganic and organic components and microbes.

 The direct method achieves values of 4-5 L/m2/day and efficiency of 30-40%.
 Efficiency can be improved to 45% by using a double slope or an additional condenser.

+Types of Stills

+Wick Still

 In a wick still, feed water flows slowly through a porous radiation-absorbing pad.
 This requires less water to be heated and is easier to change the angle towards the sun which saves time and achieves higher temperatures.

+Diffusion Still

 A diffusion still is composed of a hot storage tank coupled to a solar collector and the distillation unit.
 Heating is produced by the thermal diffusion between them.

+Improving Productivity

 Increasing the internal temperature using an external energy source can improve productivity.